 It’s good value

-We rented skis, poles, and boots for the four of us, and purchased four day passes to use the trails, for a total cost that’s less than one adult lift pass at some downhill resorts.
+We rented skis, poles, and boots for the four of us, and purchased four day passes to use the trails, for a total cost that’s less than one adult lift pass at a downhill resort.
+What’s more, we brought our own lunch and happily ate it at the day lodge, along with all the other families who were doing the same thing.
+There’s a small concession at the ticket office and even those prices were fantastic—Mr. Noodles for $2, for example.
 All in, we spent under $120 for a full day of fun and exercise.

 Everyone is welcome